 To understand what constitutes a criminal sex act in California, consider the following list of general sex crimes and what each means.

 It’s important to note that a single act may lead to multiple charges of sex crimes.
 As a result, penalties can be cumulative, this is why it’s essential you speak with a Riverside sex crimes attorney as soon as possible to understand the charges you are facing.

 An early adopter, California became the first state to require registration of sex offenders in 1947.
 Anyone who has been convicted of certain sexual offenses must register with this system.
 The requirement lasts a lifetime.
-All the crimes outlined above subject a person to registering.
+All the crimes outlined above subject a person for registering.

 When sex offenders move, they must get in touch with the local authorities to update the registry within five days.
 If they to meet this requirement, it may be grounds for an additional criminal offense.